nhjschulz/cfsm/README.md

    operation.
 A state that cannot be entered is pointless.
  * Operations that are not defined in a state are ignored by CFSM.
  * Supporting "other" operations can be done by adding new, or changing existing functions pointers in the context.
+CFSM is primarily an implementation pattern, not as a fixed function library.

 ### CFSM States

 A CFSM state is a rather light weight concept.
-It is not implemented as an object or data structure as someone would expect comming from object oriented languages.
+It is not implemented as an object or data structure as someone would expect using object oriented languages.
 A state in our C-Language world is just a set of functions that are known by the context as operations.

 The only mandatory state function is the enter operation.
 It is needed even if there are no state specific entry actions to perform.
-It jobs is also to update the context function pointers.
-Below is an example of a set of function that define the SuperMario state:
+It jobs is to also update the context function pointers.
+Below is an example of a set of function that define a SuperMario state:

 ```C
 static void SuperMario_onProcess(cfsm_Fsm * fsm) { /* ... */}